Ulitsa Sezam: History

 In 1993 Sesame Workshop recruited Natasha Lance Rogoff to produce Ulitsa Sezam.
+It was funded by Russian advertising agency VideoArt and the U.S. Agency for International Development.
+A total of 279 Russians were recruited to help develop and produce the series, and the show's budget totaled US$6 million.
+Production began in 1994.

 The initial creation of this series proved difficult with a myriad of complications like cultural clashes with prospective native talent, many of whom were resistant to emulating the American style of puppetry created by Jim Henson.
-Instead, they proposed native puppetry material that the producers like Rogoff could not accept as they were too violent, frightening or going against the Children's Television Workshop's educational curriculum.
+Instead, they proposed native puppetry material that the producers like Rogoff could not accept as they were too violent, frightening, or went against the educational curriculum of the Children's Television Workshop (CTW).

+Another problem involved different approaches to script writing.
+Some of the first scripts produced by the Russian team included "lecturing, tough-talking adults," which CTW pushed back on.
+Other scripts tended towards fantasy or the idea of leaving the country.
+In response, CTW encouraged the script writers to "create a childhood that they [envisioned] for a future generation of Russians", rather than to try and emulate their own childhoods.

+Cultural clashes were also present during auditions; most of the children auditioning for the show "sat back in their chairs and started to sing very sad songs," which startled the American producers.

 There were other problems like the assassinations of some of the production's local business partners, serious financial difficulties by the production's major local producer, and a military raid on the studio in which vital materials were seized.

 The series debuted on October 22, 1996, on TV channels NTV and ORT.

-In addition to original content produced in Moscow, the show also features Russian-dubbed clips of Sesame Street, Elmo's World, Global Grover and Play with Me Sesame.
+The show was nominated for a TEFI award in 1997, but lost to perennial favorite Good Night, Little Ones!.

 Second season

-The second season on "optimism" was filmed in 1999 and broadcast on NTV and STS.
+The second season on "optimism" was filmed in 1999 and broadcast in 2000 on NTV and STS.

 Third season

+The third season began filming in September 2001 and was aired in November on STS.

 The main theme of the third season was "Diversity in the world".
-The program was broadcast on television channel STS.
 Several celebrities were guests on the show, including actors Leo Durov and Mary Aronov, composer Grigory Gladkov, and opera singer Vyacheslav Voynorovsky.